Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 7. Can a prenuptial agreement be modified after marriage?

-8. What happens if we don't have a prenuptial agreement?
+8. What happens if we do not have a prenuptial agreement?

-9. Can a prenuptial agreement prevent me from receiving spousal support?
+9. Can a prenuptial agreement prevent spousal support?

 10. Should I disclose all my assets in a prenuptial agreement?